 What is included ?

-- All lodging in double rooms with private bathroom.
+- All accommodation in double rooms with private bathroom.

-- 3 meals a day: from breakfast on day 2 untill breakfast of day 15
+- 3 meals a day: from breakfast on day 2 until breakfast of day 15

 - English Meet and greet upon arrival + private transfer to first hotel on day 1 + private transfer to airport on day 15